Stuycs-K/final-project-10-naamid-taamim-velazquez-israel/WORKLOG.md

 Struggled with Animation, and trying to figure out how to import a class even though it worked in my previous project I clapped loudly because it seemed like Mr K was trying to gather everyone's attentions and then people were still talking over him "Childreen should be seen not heard" was the phrase I heard him utter.
 So then my thought process was to gather everyone's attention to Mr K because he was prolly trying to tell us something and instead it seemed like I was being an idiot...
 Which I was lmao
 I've also attempted to figure out how to import libraries instead of doing an Animation class...
 This also failed on us.
 I'm not sure exactly how to continue honestly
+I've figured out how to make it work :D. I had forgotten a bit of java cause it was processing, I have to do 'new Animation' in order to get it to work

 ## GROUP MEMBER 2: Taamim Naamid